All Visitors you have the potential to be exposed to SARS-COVID-2 in the Facility.

 Number of Visitors Allowed Per Visit

-CDPHE generally recommends that facility restrict the total number of visitors (according to the size of the facility in order to maintain core principles of infection prevention) as well as the number of visitors allowed per resident at one time.
-Allowing no more than two visitors per resident that during this period and avoid large gatherings.
+The facility should restrict the total number of visitors (according to the size of the facility in order to maintain core principles of infection prevention) as well as the number of visitors allowed per resident at one time.
+CDPHE generally recommends allowing no more than two visitors per resident per room.

 Please click here for prior Mountain Vista Covid-19 updates.